NathanDennis1/Modeling-Financial-Portfolios/milestone4/readme.md

 \end{align*}
 $$

-Where $\lambda$ is the L2 regularization parameter and $\alpha$ is the L1 regularization parameter.
+Where $\lambda$ is the L2 regularization parameter and $\alpha$ is the L1 regularization parameter, then $w_t$ the weight of the leaf node of the t-th tree.
+Also, $N$ is the number of training samples, $T$ the number of total trees in the ensemble and $L = \sum_{i=1}^N L(y_i, \hat{y_i})$ is the original MSE loss function.
 The first Loss is summed over all training examples, the MSE.
 The second and third sum represent the regularization term applied to the weights of the leaves in the decision trees, summing over all the T trees in the ensemble.
+This is the major difference we found compared to other boosting algorithms we covered in the class, these regularization terms.

 ### Parallelization